MartianGirl/SpecIde/README.md

 5. Run: cmake -DCMAKE_BUILD_TYPE=Release .
 6. Run: make clean && make install
 7. The binaries are installed in 'source/bin'.
 The test binaries are installed in 'source/bin/tst'
-8. To run it: Copy the file 48.rom from the spectrum-roms package (or find it online) to the 'source' directory.
+8. To run it: Copy the roms from the spectrum-roms package (or find it online) to the ~/.SpecIde/roms directory.
+Download https://github.com/jfsebastian/zx-spectrum-unicode-font/blob/master/build/ZXSpectrum.ttf to ./SpecIde/font directory.
 9. Run: bin/SpecIde \<TZXFile.tzx|TAPFile.tap\>

 MacOS: (Thanks to David Garijo for taking the time of making this work and for providing the information!)